Wisser/Jailer/README.md

 To start the tool from the unpacked zip:

- - Database Subsetter
   - On windows platform execute "Jailer.exe".
 You can also start "jailerGUI.bat".
   - On Unix/Linux platform execute the script "jailerGUI.sh" or use "java -jar jailer.jar"

- - Data Browser
-    - On windows platform execute "jailerDataBrowser.exe", or "jailerDataBrowser.bat"
-    - On Unix/Linux platform execute the script "jailerDataBrowser.sh"

 ## Building